 The program is accepting applications and will remain open until all available funds have been committed.
 The duration of the program will depend on the number of eligible applicants.
 We recommend you apply as soon as possible.

 Per federal guidelines, documentation of household legal status is not required and there are no restrictions on who can apply as long as they meet income and other economic hardship eligibility requirements.

 No. This program provides residential rental assistance.
-Homeowners who are not landlords who are in need of mortgage and/or utility assistance are encouraged to visit the Pima County Community Action Agency.
+Homeowners who are not landlords who are in need of mortgage and/or utility assistance are encouraged to visit the AZ Homeowner Assistance Fund (HAF).